cppalliance/safe-cpp/proposal/draft.md

 * May 7, 2024 - **National Cybersecurity Strategy Implementation Plan**[@ncsi-plan]

 The government papers are backed by industry research.
-Microsoft's bug telemetry reveals that 70% of its vulnerabilities would be stopped by memory-safe programming languages.[@ms-vulnerabilities] Google's research has found 68% of 0day exploits are related to memory corruption.[@google-0day]
+Microsoft's bug telemetry reveals that 70% of its vulnerabilities would be stopped by memory safe programming languages.[@ms-vulnerabilities] Google's research has found 68% of 0day exploits are related to memory corruption.[@google-0day]

 * Mar.
 4, 2024 - **Secure by Design: Google's Perspective on Memory Safety**[@secure-by-design]